 Karaga

-It is celebrated at the Dharmaraya Swamy Temple in Bangalore.
+It is celebrated at the Dharmaraya Swamy Temple in Bengaluru.
 This festival is generally held between March and April.
-A unique feature of the Karaga is the unbroken tradition of visiting the tomb of an 18th century Muslim saint every year - this custom has become a symbol of Hindu-Muslim unity.
+A unique feature of the Karaga is the unbroken tradition of visiting the tomb of an 18th century Muslim saint every year – this custom has become a symbol of Hindu-Muslim unity.

 Kadalekayi Parishe

 It is actually a fair.
-This takes place as a groundnut fair and the first yield of the crop is presented to the gods.
+This takes place as a groundnut fair and the first yield of the crop is presented to the Gods.
 This festival also has roots in the myths and legends.
 In the adjacent areas there are idols of the Bull and Dodda Ganesha.

 Huthri

 This is a harvesting festival and is celebrated in the month of November or December.
-This too is a way of extending their gratitude to the gods.
+This too is a way of extending their gratitude to the Gods.
 The festival commences on a full moon night.
-The ceremony is accompanied by the chants of "Poli, Poli, Deva" which is an invocation to gods to increase their yield every year.
+The ceremony is accompanied by the chants of “Poli, Poli, Deva” which is an invocation to Gods to increase their yield every year.